Queries

 Info

 Queries is a feature in progress and is still under active development.
-If you have product feedback, we'd love to hear it!
-Send it our way in a support ticket.
+If you have product feedback, we'd love to hear it.
+Please send it our way in a support ticket.

-Admins, Managers, or any user with the Query Manage permission for a given cluster can organize a cluster's queries.
+Admins, Managers, or any user with the Query Manage permission for a given cluster can organize a cluster's saved Queries.
 See custom access groups for more information.